lrmtheboss/lrmtheboss/README.md

 ### Contact Me

-Best way to contact me is using guilded or skype, Links above.
+Best way to contact me is using whatsapp, telegram, or skype, Links above.
 You can also email me at [contact@lrmtheboss.com](mailto:contact@lrmtheboss.com)

 ## My Projects